coshinen/blog/pages/quotes.md

 > Negan, The Walking Dead:<br>
 > * It's just that no one ever thinks that they're the evil one.

-> Martin Luther King, Jr.:<br>
-> * In the End, we will remember not the words of our enemies, but the silence of our friends.

 > Alan Turing, The imitation game:<br>
 > * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.

 > Raymond Fowler, The Thin Blue Line:<br>
 > * When I was at college, I suffered from the curious delusion that I was there to study.
 > * Nothing is without fault.

+> Sherlock Holmes, A Game of Shadows:<br>
+> * Let me pay you one in return, when I said if I were assured of the former eventuality, I will cheerfully accept the latter.

+> Martin Luther King, Jr.:<br>
+> * In the End, we will remember not the words of our enemies, but the silence of our friends.

 > Mahatma Gandhi:<br>
 > * First they ignore you, then they laugh at you, then they fight you, then you win.